 Hilmor Tools is dedicated to offering students smart and innovative tools designed specifically for use in the HVACR industry.
 Each year, students have an opportunity to apply for six $5,000 scholarships.
 Please see this link for more information: http://hilmor.com/students

-Students contemplating entering the Energy - HVACR training program should complete an online application, complete financial aid forms, and take a placement test offered by Walla Walla Community College, and then meet with a program advisor in the HVACR training area.
+Students contemplating entering the Energy - HVACR training program should complete an online application, complete financial aid forms, complete the placement process through the Testing Center, and then meet with a program advisor in the HVACR training area.
 A high school diploma or GED® is recommended for entry into this program and is required if students are pursuing an AAAS degree.

 WWCC Energy - HVACR is an approved electrical training program through the State of Washington (WAC 296-46B-971) and to comply with Washington Law students entering the program that will be working in Washington State are required to obtain Washington State LNI Electrical trainee card within the first two weeks of the quarter enrolled (this may be waived if out of state, and will be covered during program orientation).
 Students completing an AAAS degree will receive 1419 electrical hours on the 06A.